cypress-io/cypress/packages/driver/cross-origin-testing.md

 The proxy intercepts http requests from all sources.
 In order to detect cross-origin navigation of **AUT**, it’s necessary to know that a request came specifically from the **AUT frame** and not **top**, a nested iframe, or elsewhere.
 To achieve this, we use the browser automation APIs to add a `X-Cypress-Is-AUT-Frame` header to any requests from the AUT.

-Allowing the proxy to know if a request is from the **AUT** enables us to recognizes that it’s not the **primary origin** and inject code into the request that’s tailored to cross-origin testing.
+Allowing the proxy to know if a request is from the **AUT** enables us to recognize that it’s not the **primary origin** and inject code into the request that’s tailored to cross-origin testing.

 ### Cross-origin navigation timing